vuchau0802/Threat-Detection-using-Machine-Learning/README.md

-# ThreatIQ — Cyberbullying Detection
+# Threat Detection

-A cyberbullying and threat detection web application built with FastAPI, scikit-learn (Logistic Regression + TF-IDF), SQLite, and a real-time WebSocket dashboard.
+An AI-powered cybersecurity threat detection application built using Flask and Machine Learning.
+The system analyzes security-related text inputs and predicts whether they represent malicious or safe activity.

 ---